 Books and Projects 2017-2018

 Professor Isenberg has just finished Designing San Francisco: Art, Land and Urban Renewal in the City by the Bay, published by Princeton University Press in September 2017.
 Designing San Francisco recently received the 2018 PROSE Award for Architecture & Urban Planning from the Association of American Publishers, and a John Brinckerhoff Jackson Book Prize from the Foundation for Landscape Studies.
 She is currently completing the final chapters of Second-Hand Cities: Race and Region in the Antique Americana Trade, from the Civil War to Urban Renewal.
-Her newest research focuses on the unrest in Trenton, New Jersey in the 1960s.
-In addition to writing a book, Isenberg is working with documentary filmmaker Purcell Carson (and the students of URB202/HIS202) to produce a film on this topic.
-The collaborative project is supported by the 250th Anniversary Fund for Innovation in Undergraduate Education; the Community-Based Learning Initiative, the Princeton-Mellon Initiative in Architecture, Urbanism and the Humanities; the McGraw Center for Teaching and Learning, and the Princeton Histories Fund.
-The archive of primary sources and interviews created by URB202/HIS202 will also be used by a Spring 2018 seminar, Performing the City, taught with playwright Aaron Landsman.
+Her newest research focuses on the April 1968 uprising in Trenton, New Jersey.
+In addition to writing a book, Isenberg is working with documentary filmmaker Purcell Carson to produce a film.
+The collaborative Trenton project is supported by the 250th Anniversary Fund for Innovation in Undergraduate Education; the Community-Based Learning Initiative, the Princeton-Mellon Initiative in Architecture, Urbanism and the Humanities; the McGraw Center for Teaching and Learning, and the Princeton Histories Fund.
+The archive of primary sources and interviews created by URB202/HIS202 is also being used by a Spring 2018 seminar, Performing the City, taught with playwright Aaron Landsman.

 Recent and upcoming courses: